We're starting to, I don't want to hear no complaints.

 Oh, okay.

-Beyond the strip.
+Beyond the Strip.

-Loaded dice or introduced to a game.
+Loaded dice are introduced to a game and the player has a home.

 Once you leave Vegas, it's just all desert, bro.

-The opposite number do appear more often.
+The opposite number will appear tomorrow.

 Oh.

-Another way to tamper with the thing.
+Another way to tamper with the money.

 No way.